rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 `magic` returns a list of elements of type `b`.
 But it has to work for all types `b` that users of `magic` will ever pass in, without exceptions.

-Hence `magic` can't just conjure up a value of type `b` out of thin-air.
+Hence `magic` can't just conjure up a value of type `b` out of thin air.
 Say, if we had specialized `b` to be `Int`, then we would have known everything about it, namely its constructors, and thus we could have simply returned `0` (or any other integer).
 However, by parameterizing for all types `b` we have made a strong statement: it has to work **for all** types `b`, and therefore we are not allowed to make assumptions about the capabilities of `b`.

 The only way to produce a value of type `b` is by applying the function `a -> b` that we have received as an argument.
 And to apply the function `a -> b`, we first need a value of type `a`, which again has to work for all types `a`, and thus we cannot produce values of type `a`.